Equivariant higher twisted K-theory of SU(n) for exponential functor twists

 However, it was already pointed out by Atiyah and Segal in \cite{AtiyahSegal-TwistedK:2004} that the group $[X,BGL_1(KU)]$ is in general more subtle than ordinary cohomology.
 In joint work with Dadarlat the second author found an operator-algebraic description of the twists of $K$-theory which covers the full group $[X,BGL_1(KU)]$ and is based on locally trivial bundles of stabilised strongly self-absorbing $C^*$-algebras \cite{DadarlatP-DixmierDouady:2016}.
 This picture is also easily adapted to include groups of the form $[X, BGL_1(KU[\tfrac{1}{d}])]$, i.e.\ the twists of the localisation of $K$-theory away from an integer $d$.

-Motivated by the isomorphism \eqref{eqn:FHT} in the FHT theorem, the operator algebraic model in the non-equivariant case \cite{DadarlatP-DixmierDouady:2016} and the bundle gerbe description of the basic gerbe developed by Murray and Stevenson \cite{MurrayStevenson-basic_gerbe:2008} we introduce higher (i.e.\ non-classical) equivariant twists over $G = SU(n)$ in this paper.
+Descriptions of the basic gerbe over $SU(n)$ were developed by Meinrenken in~\cite{Meinrenken-basicgerbe:2003} and by Mickelsson in \cite{Mickelsson:2003}.
+Based on these results Murray and Stevenson found another construction in terms of bundle gerbes \cite{MurrayStevenson-basic_gerbe:2008}.
+Motivated by their work, the isomorphism \eqref{eqn:FHT} in the FHT theorem and the operator algebraic model in the non-equivariant case \cite{DadarlatP-DixmierDouady:2016} we introduce higher (i.e.\ non-classical) equivariant twists over $G = SU(n)$ in this paper.
 Our construction takes an exponential functor $F \colon \Viso \to \Viso$ on the category of complex finite-dimensional inner product spaces and isomorphisms as input and produces an equivariant Fell bundle $\cE \to \cG$.
-The groupoid $\cG$ comes with an action of $G$ and an augmentation map $\cG \to G$, which is an equivariant equivalence, if $G$ is equipped with the adjoint action.
+As in \cite{MurrayStevenson-basic_gerbe:2008} the groupoid $\cG = Y^{[2]}$ is obtained as the fibre product of the surjective submersion $Y \to G$ with itself, where